quarkusio/qson/README.md

 ## Basics

 Classes that you want to map to JSON must have a public getter method for each property you want to be able to serialize to JSON and a public setter method for those properties you want to be able to deserialize from JSON.
+If your getter and setter methods are not prefixed with `get`, `is`, or `set`, then you must mark it as a property using the `@QsonProperty` annotation.

-Any setter or getter method will be assumed to be something you want to map to JSON unless you use the `@io.quarkus.qson.QsonIgnore` annotation on the setter or getter method, or the field of the property.
+Every setter or getter method will be assumed to be something you want to map to JSON unless you use the `@io.quarkus.qson.QsonIgnore` annotation on the setter or getter method, or the field of the property.
 The json property name will be the same name as the Java property one.
 You can use the `@io.quarkus.qson.QsonProperty` annotation to change the json property name mapping.